Griffan/FASTQuick/Readme.md

 make
 make test
 ```
 Please refer to [INSTALL](#install) for more comprehensive guide on how to download and install FASTQuick.

 #### Perform a Test Run
 To perform a test run to make sure that FASTQuick runs as expected with a very small-sized example (assuming that you are still inside `build` directory, run
 ```
 cd ../example/
 bash example.sh
 ```

-for more example scripts to test whether the software tool works as expected or not, see [EXAMPLES](#examples).
+for more example scripts to test whether the software tool works as expected or not, see [FAQ](#faq).

-**Note** that you need `samtools` installed in your system and included in the `${PATH}` directory to run the test successfully

-#### Download Resource Files
+#### Download Reference Files

-To run FASTQuick on real human sequence data, you need to download resource files using the following commands.
+To run FASTQuick on real human sequence data, you need to download reference files using the following commands.
 (Before downloading, you may want to change your current directory.)
 ```
 wget ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/hs37d5.fa.gz
 gzip -d hs37d5.fa.gz